Shell Integration

 Registration

-After registration, you may need to restart Windows Explorer (via Task Manager) or log out and back in for the entries to appear.
+If a Windows update unregisters the extension, click Repair.
 On Windows 11, Brutal Copy entries may appear under “Show more options”.

 Configuration